 Yes, there is no special taxes/ levy to foreigners in the property transaction.
-Both foreigner and local are required to pay the same stamp duty rate of 4% based on property appraised value for purposes of Title Deeds Transfer.
+Both foreigners and locals are required to pay the same stamp duty rate of 4% based on property appraised value for purposes of Title Deeds Transfer.

-Phnom Penh is among the top 10 destinations in the world where the international retail brands are seeking the entrants into the market.
+Phnom Penh is among the top 10 destinations in the world where international retail brands are seeking entrants into the market.

-Pertaining to The Peak retails, due to the rental guaranteed periods of 10 years, it suits the investors who looking for long term investment strategy with peace of mind, having a stable passive income.
+Pertaining to The Peak retails, due to the rental guaranteed periods of 10 years, it suits the investors who looking for a long-term investment strategy with peace of mind, having a stable passive income.

 The rental returned is fixed at 55% over the next 10 years, be it raining or shining.
 The downside is that, if you’re looking for short term flipping of the property to earn quick profits, you might not see a substantial gain due to the 10 years fixed returns based on the original purchase by the first owner.

-If you need to transfer more than that, you will be required to show proof of the source of the income, i.e the Sales and Purchase Agreement, if it is the proceed from selling a property.
+If you need to transfer more than that, you will be required to show proof of the source of the income, i.e the Sales and Purchase Agreement, if it is the procedure for selling a property.

 Thanks Tee.
 Finally, is there anything you’d like to share before we finish?

 Phnom Penh’s property market is attractive, but challenges lie ahead.
 The supply is on the rise across all sectors and there’s no slowdown in this trend as long as the economy continues to pursue its current growth path.